canjs/canjs/guides/getting-started-tutorial/app-state.md

 Let's take a moment, now, to see how that works.

-Add the following line of code to `app`:
+Add the following line of code to `app.js`:

 ```
 can.route.ready();